Library Internet Public Use Policy

 Principles

 Access to the internet is essential for education, communication, research, employment as well as entertainment.
-Facilitating public access to the Internet is consistent with the mission of the Smyth County Public Library system to meet the information needs of the residents of Smyth County.
+Facilitating public access to the Internet is an important element of the mission of the Smyth County Public Library system to meet the information needs of the residents of Smyth County.

 While the Internet can provide valuable information, patrons are cautioned that some information may not be accurate, complete, or current, and that some websites may not protect patron privacy.
 SCPL is not responsible for the accuracy or reliability of material found on the Internet.
 Furthermore, the Smyth County Public Library is not responsible for the security of any website explored or otherwise utilized by the patron.
 The Smyth County Public Library is not responsible for the use of any patron’s private information which the patron chooses to share with third parties while using the internet.